modsim/ChromaHD-genmesh/README.md

 - [ ] Scrap the need for ./create.sh. create <file>.log automatically
 - [ ] Enlarged beads don't work at 0.001: Fix the rcyl assertion.
 - [ ] meshSizeMethod=0 doesn't work
-- [ ] Extract mesh volume data into variables to output the mesh-scaled volume in stdout.
+- [x] Extract mesh volume data into variables to output the mesh-scaled volume in stdout.
 - [x] Allow changing bead mesh scaling reference value: max/avg or number
+- [ ] Porosity should use bed length from bead centers not ends.
 - [ ] Mesh Sensitivity
     - [ ] Mesh.RandomFactor(3D)
     - [ ] Mesh.ToleranceInitialDelaunay